How Many Credit Cards Should I Have?

-You have some credit card debt and so you’re excited when you get an offer for a card with a 0 percent introductory rate.
-This can help you pay off your debt faster, right?
-Maybe.
-Before you sign up check how long the introductory rate will last, and the balance transfer fee.
-Most cards charge a balance transfer fee of three to five percent just to transfer your balance.
-Look for cards with no balance transfer fees or very low balance transfer fees.
-Also, look for a card where the introductory rate lasts for at least 12 to 18 months.
-If the introductory period is short, you might soon be paying more than you currently are on your card.
+If you’re carrying credit card debt, an offer for a card with a 0 percent introductory rate can be a way to help pay off your debt faster.
+But before you apply, check to see how long the introductory rate will last and if there are any balance transfer fees.
+Most cards charge a three to five percent fee, so you’ll want to look for cards with no balance transfer fees or very low ones.
+You’ll also want a card where the introductory rate lasts for at least 12 to 18 months.
+If the introductory period is too short, you might soon be paying more for your purchases than with your current amount.